ABC store Acceptable in all references to one of North Carolina’s state-run liquor stores.

 Title IX One of the Education Amendments of 1972 (“Title IX”), 20 USC §1681 et seq., Title IX is a federal civil rights law that prohibits discrimination on the basis of sex at institutions receiving federal financial assistance from the Department of Education.
 Title IX protects individuals from sexual harassment and acts of sexual violence — forms of sex discrimination — in connection with all academic, educational, extracurricular, athletic and other programs at federally funded institutions, including UNC-Chapel Hill.
 The Department of Education’s Office for Civil Rights enforces Title IX, among other statutes.

-Triad The area that includes Greensboro, Winston-Salem and High Point.
+Triad A region that includes Greensboro, Winston-Salem and High Point.

-UNC Use only in these cases: on first reference to UNC Hospitals, on second reference as part of the phrases UNC Press and the UNC system, and in sports stories and sports-story headlines about Tar Heels athletics.
-Do not use UNC in other references to the UNC-Chapel Hill.
+UNC Use only in these cases: on first reference to UNC Medical Center, on second reference as part of the phrases UNC Press and the UNC system, and in sports stories and sports-story headlines about Tar Heels athletics.
+Do not use UNC in other references to UNC-Chapel Hill.
 The acceptable abbreviation is UNC-CH.
-Use that abbreviation only on second and succeeding references.
+Use that abbreviation on second and succeeding references.

 UNC Health Care System owned by the state of North Carolina and based in Chapel Hill.
-It includes the School of Medicine and UNC Hospitals, as well as a network of community medical practices and a home health agency.
+It includes the School of Medicine and UNC Medical Center, as well as a network of community medical practices and a home health agency.

 university activities Capitalize all formal campus activities: Homecoming, University Day, Commencement.

-University of North Carolina, the The system consists of 17 institutions, the acceptable abbreviations for which follow the names.
-The chief executive officer of the University of North Carolina system is called president.
-Constituent institutions are headed by chancellors.
+University of North Carolina, the The system consists of 17 institutions.
+The chief executive officer of the University of North Carolina system is the president.
+Constituent institutions are led by chancellors.